delatbabel/admin/docs/model-configuration.md

     'model' => 'Collection',

 This must be the fully-qualified class name of your Eloquent model.
 In this case I've got a `Collection` model.
 If you are namespacing your models, you'll want to provide the full namespaced class name.

+<a name="server_side"></a>
+### Server Side

+    /**
+     * Whether to do table pagination on the server side or client side (default) *
+     * @type boolean
+     */
+    'server_side' => true,

+If this is set to *true* then the table display will only show the first *n* rows (where *n* is selected in the **Show n entries** pulldown above the table).
+Moving from page to page through the table will fetch an additional *n* rows for each page.
+This is useful for large data sets.
+If this is set to *false* then all of the rows for the table are fetched at once, and sorting, searching, and pagination are done on the client side.

+Setting this to *true* also shows the **Filters** form.
+Setting this to *false* hides the filters form and instead shows a single **Search** field above the table which can be used for searching and filtering of the table data.

 <a name="columns"></a>
 ### Columns *(required)*